pressbooks/excalibur/README.md

 The SWORD library was originally written by Stuart Lewis (stuart@stuartlewis.com) as part of the JISC funded SWORD2 project and licenced with the New BSD Licence.

-This is a modified version that acknowledges the original copyright and includes the original disclaimer.
+This is a modified version that acknowledges the copyright and includes the original disclaimer.

 See the file LICENSE in the distribution directory.